Site Map

 Males with nonclassic CAH often appear normal at birth.
 However, they may appear to enter puberty early.
 Symptoms may include:

-Both males and females will grow rapidly during childhood, but be much shorter than normal as adults.
+Both males and females will be grow rapidly as children, but be much shorter than normal as adults.

 Exams and Tests